Welcome to Scream Logbook

 zprof

-Warning: zprof is wierd and actually adds up the number of calls if you run source ~/.zshrc
+Warning: zprof is wierd and actually adds up the number of calls if you run source ~/.zshrc again in the same terminal session.

 Comment out the thing that is taking up time, and see how fast the startup is.
 Then decide whether to remove it or speed it up or keep it.